cockles98/Binary_Search_Tree/README.md

 # Binary Search Tree Algorithm

-An implementation of a Binary Search Tree (BST) in Python.
-The BST is a fundamental data structure that provides efficient insertion, deletion, and search operations.
+Binary Search Tree is a fundamental data structure that provides efficient insertion, deletion, and search operations.
 This implementation includes a specialized extension, `BinarySearchTree_Particular`, designed to solve a specific problem related to managing records.

 ## Overview